 Francis Halim, Board member

 Francis came to Australia from Indonesia in 1977, and has been involved with IofC since his student days at the University of Queensland in 1978.
 He has worked in senior management roles in the telecommunications industry, including as general manager of operations with Optus Communications, and CEO of Siemens Telecommunications Services, Australia & Asia Pacific.
-He holds an MBA and and a graduate diploma from the Australian Institute of Company Directors.
+He holds an MBA from the Royal Melbourne Institute of Technology (RMIT) and became a member of the Australian Institute of Company Directors in 2003, after successfully completing its Company DIrectors Course and examination.
 He was invited to to join the board of IofC Australia in 2008.

 Jonathan Lancaster, Board member